 with Ray Vander Laan

 Wakening Women returns this summer with more stories of biblical women—some we’ve met before, some will be new—and connecting them to contemporary global gender issues.
 In doing so, Rev. Katey Zeh speaks truth to women’s oppression and erasure while reminding us of the sacredness of women’s experience, wisdom, solidarity, and sisterhood.
-The book is suggested but not required.

 Book Study: The Rock, the Road, and the Rabbi